confluentinc/ksql/docs/installation/server-config/security.rst

     The authenticated KSQL user requires ``DESCRIBE`` and ``READ`` permissions for each consumer ``GROUP``.

-    The easiest way to determine the list of consumer groups is to first run the queries on a Kafka cluster with no, or open, ACLs first and then list the groups created.
+    The easiest way to determine the list of consumer groups is to initially run the queries on a Kafka cluster with none or open ACLS and then list the groups created.
 For more information about how to list groups, see `Managing Consumer Groups <http://kafka.apache.org/documentation.html#basic_ops_consumer_group>`__.

     Consumer group names are formatted like ``_confluent-ksql-<value of ksql.service.id property>_query_<query id>``,